Rithari/rithari/README.md

 ## Elevator pitch

-- 📚 I'm a 21 y.o. computer science student at the [University of Turin](https://www.unito.it).
+- 📚 I'm a 22 y.o. computer science student at the [University of Turin](https://www.unito.it).
 - 👨🏻‍💻 I love developing software.
-Even when I was little it inspried me to try new things and expand my horizons.
-I enjoy working on things behind the scenes, but am no stranger to web development either.
+When I was little it inspried me to try new things and expand my horizons.
 - 🎵 I play the clarinet and find that classical music is my go-to for unwinding.
 - 💬 I speak 🇮🇹, 🇩🇪 (🇨🇭) and 🇬🇧!

 ## Here's what I can do